XTLS/Xray-docs-next/docs/en/config/inbound.md

 Supports Unix domain sockets in absolute path format, such as `"/dev/shm/domain.socket"`.
 You can add `@` at the beginning to represent [abstract](https://www.man7.org/linux/man-pages/man7/unix.7.html), and `@@` for abstract with padding.

 When filling in a Unix domain socket, `port` and `allocate` will be ignored.
-The protocol can currently be VLESS, VMess, or Trojan, and applies only to TCP-based underlying transports, such as `tcp`, `websocket`, `grpc`.
+The protocol can currently be VLESS, VMess, or Trojan, and applies only to TCP-based transport methods, such as `tcp`, `websocket`, `grpc`.
 UDP-based transports like `mkcp` are not supported.

 When filling in a Unix domain socket, you can use the format `"/dev/shm/domain.socket,0666"`, i.e., adding a comma and access permission indicators after the socket, to specify the access permissions of the socket.
 This can be used to solve socket permission issues that occur by default.